candlepin/candlepin.github.io/docs/gutterball/overview.md

 ## Reporting API

-Gutterball will expose a REST API for running a predefined set of reports, returning the results as JSON.
+Gutterball will expose a [REST API](reportapi.html) for running a predefined set of reports, returning the results as JSON.

+## Planned Reports

 See the planned [supported reports](reports.html).